-For those of you that aren’t sure, a tailgate light bar is designed to add more visibility to your existing rear lights – turn signals, brake lights, and running lights.
-It’s usually just a strip of LEDs, colored either red, white and amber (if the vehicle uses amber turn signals) or just red & white.
+A tailgate light bar is designed to add more visibility to your existing rear lights – turn signals, brake lights, and running lights.
+It’s usually just a strip of LEDs, colored either red, white, and amber (if the vehicle uses amber turn signals) or just red & white.

 The Best Tailgate Light Bar

-It uses a ‘TriCore’ of LEDs – red, bright red and white, and these LEDs are around 35% brighter than other LEDs on the market, at least according to OPT7.
+It uses a ‘TriCore’ of LEDs – red, bright red and white.
+These LEDs are around 35% brighter than other LEDs on the market, at least according to OPT7.
 There’s a slight discrepancy in the marketing information, some info says 90 individual LEDs, while other parts say 72 LEDs.

 Wiring is taken care of by a standard 4-pin plug (OEM on most trucks) that connects to the tow connector, or it can be hardwired if that’s what you prefer.
-All in, I’d say that this is perhaps right up there on the list – easy to fit, semi-rigid, made with aluminum and excellent lighting ability, all for sensible money.
+All in, I’d say that this is perhaps the best on the list.
+It’s easy to fit, semi-rigid, made with aluminum and excellent lighting ability; all for sensible money.

-Another 5′ strip of LEDs, 504 LEDs in total, with similar designs as the OPT7 – using a triple row design to give five full functions; white reversing light, sequential turn signals (in amber), sequential strobe light, dark red running light, and bright red brake lights.
+The Nilight TR-04 is another 5′ strip of LEDs, 504 LEDs in total, with similar designs as the OPT7.
+Using a triple row design to give five full functions.
+It includes white reversing light, sequential turn signals (in amber), and sequential strobe light.
+It also comes with a dark red running light and bright red brake lights.

 The Nilight is super bright.
-The triple row design means that light output is around 300% greater than standard LEDs, and although Nilight doesn’t actually state the waterproofing level, it’s believed to be of the same standard as the others – IP67 due to being fully silicone sealed.
+The triple row design means that light output is around 300% greater than standard LEDs.
+Nilight doesn’t actually state the waterproofing level.
+But, it’s believed to be of the same standard as the others – IP67 due to being fully silicone sealed.

-This LED tail light is completely flexible, which may make it slightly more difficult to fit – keeping it perfectly straight and level, but just the same as the others, you don’t need to drill holes or screw the light bar down, it uses an adhesive strip that is ‘tough as nails’ to glue it down.
+This LED tail light is completely flexible, which may make it slightly more difficult to fit – keeping it perfectly straight and level.
+However, as with the others, you don’t need to drill holes or screw the light bar down.
+It uses an adhesive strip that is ‘tough as nails’ to glue it down.

 90 LEDs (60 red, 30 white) spread across a 5′ light bar, all of the LEDs are listed as ‘super bright’ and giving 30% more light than other LEDs.
-It has the usual functionality – red turn signals, braking, general running and white reverse light, all in a super flexible strip.
+The Partsam LED strip has the usual functionality – red turn signals, braking, general running and white reverse light, all in a super flexible strip.

-The Partsman LED tailgate light bar still uses the 3M adhesive strip that you find on the costlier light bars, and it fixes to the vehicle in exactly the same way – peel of the backing, and press firmly (a good clean with some rubbing alcohol or paint thinner first is advisable), but again, it includes clips and screws in the kit.
+The Partsman LED tailgate light bar still uses the 3M adhesive strip that you find on the costlier light bars.
+It fixes to the vehicle in exactly the same way.
+Peel off the backing and press firmly.
+A good cleaning with some rubbing alcohol or paint thinner first is advisable.
+But again, it includes clips and screws in the kit.

 High-quality build materials, and a one year warranty.
 You can get light bars with a longer warranty, but for this price, even if it goes kaput after a year, that works out to less than fifty cents a week.